 - You want to organize commits before pushing

-git rebase mainRebase helps remove unnecessary merge commits and keeps history simple when used with
+git rebase mainRebase helps remove unnecessary merge commits and keeps history simple when used with git rebase.

 Git Merge vs Rebase in Daily Workflow